You got questions?

 • Not really.
 Usually the ‘homework’ is to finish the classwork that they didn’t finish in class, such as paragraph summaries and margin questions in their notebooks.
 Or to work on their projects.

 • It varies, but in general students complete projects at home in about 20-60 minutes.
 If it’s less than 20 minutes they probably skipped important details.
-If it’s taking significantly longer than an hour, they might be managing their time inefficiently or they need help so have them come in person at lunch for assistance and clarification.
+If it’s taking significantly longer than an hour, they might be managing their time inefficiently, skipped the planning phase, and/or they need help.
+Have them come in person at lunch for assistance and clarification, if they seem stuck or just to get feedback before turning in their project.

 Most projects require precision in order to work properly.
 Rushing to finish will lead students to have to start over extending how long the project will take.
 Do it right or do it again.